Filing for Social Security or SSI Disability in Rhode Island

 RI Disability Determination Services

-Rhode Island Disability Determination Services (DDS), a state agency, receives your application from the local SSA office after the office screens your application to insure that you meet all of the technical requirements for disability benefits.
-DDS looks at your medical record to determine if you are medically eligible for disability benefits, meaning DDS decides if you are disabled or not.
+Rhode Island Disability Determination Services (DDS), a state agency, receives your application from the local SSA office after the SSA screens your application to ensure that you meet all of the technical requirements for disability benefits.

-There is one DDS office that reviews all disability applications in Rhode Island.
-The contact information for the DDS office for Rhode Island is below.
+Rhode Island has one DDS office that reviews all disability applications in the state.
+The contact information for DDS in Rhode Island is below.

 DDS